 I have picked up a mild net-worth obsession.
 If mild can be defined as thinking about it at least once a day.
 Usually, more.

-This has probably stemmed from reading a financial book.
-Many spout the benefits of tracking your net-worth.
-It’s pretty influential when these folks are enjoying early retirement.
+This has stemmed from reading personal finance books.
+Many spout the benefits of tracking net-worth.
+Their advice is influential when these folks are enjoying early retirement at age 30.

-Recently, I calculated my lifetime worth of income and how much I have in liquid assets versus that lifetime of earnings.
+Recently, I calculated my lifetime worth of income and how much I have in liquid assets versus the lifetime of earnings.

 The results were depressing.

 I’m in the top 50% of my age bracket for net-worth wealth but I am far from the top 10%.

-I am still not over those results but tracking the progress of my current net-worth has been…fun.
+The results continue to burn like unending heartburn but tracking net-worth progress has been fun.
 Yet, it feels strange to admit that.

-After all, I wouldn’t have seen my net-worth go up $6,000 if it hadn’t of been for tracking my progress, saving like it’s going out of style, and doing picking up hobbies that doesn’t involve money.
+After all, I wouldn’t have seen my net-worth go up $6,000 if it hadn’t been tracking the progress, saving like it’s going out of style, and going all in on free hobbies.

-I am a strict follower of a budget because I make less than average.
+I am a strict budget follower because I make less than average.
 I know, I googled it.

-Track every dollar down to the cent is my jam.
+Tracking down every dollar to the cent is my jam.

-This is fabulous because it helps me to keep track of what areas I am weak.
-Mostly, it’s when my spending money turns snobby goes on a spree.
+This is tediously fabulous because it tracks where I’m weak, strong, and crushing it like Donkey Kong.
+I need these deets for when my spending money turns snobby goes on a spree.

-It’s fascinating with a swirl of grotesque to look back over the years and see the progress I have made or, in some instances, not made.
+Plus, there is a fascination with a swirl of grotesque when I look back over bygone budgets and see the progress I have made or not made.

-My net-worth obsession has a twin flame also born of angst, frustration, uncertainty.
-I save money, like a hoarder.
-When I’m not wandering the house in sweatpants.
+My net-worth obsession has a twin flame born from angst, frustration, and uncertainty.
+I save money, like a hoarder, when I’m not wandering the house in sweatpants because I’m disappointed in how little I have saved.

-Most nonperishable goods are purchased online which fits the guidelines of social distancing.
+Most nonperishable goods are purchased online which fits the guidelines of social distancing too.
 It also saves time and energy which is how I prefer to exist.

-As the pandemic rages, I combat many of my antsy feelings with nature and it’s a great way to decrease my expenses.
+As the pandemic rages, I combat many of my antsy feelings with nature and it’s a great way to decrease expenses.

-I run a trail by my work because it’s convenient and they pay me to workout.
-It’s also the most scenic trail in town.
+I run a trail by work because it’s convenient and by benefits include paid workout time.
+Plus, it’s the best trail in town.